MartinLoeper/KAMP-2.0/README.md

 2) This project includes the [KAMP Rule Language](https://github.com/MartinLoeper/KAMP-DSL).

 ## Changelog
-- This fork brings Continues Integration to KAMP and enables our partners to install the framework more easily.
+- This fork brings Continuous Integration to KAMP and enables our partners to install the framework more easily.